 They are cogs in the machine.
 Passive spectators of life, easily falling prey to addiction, distraction, and manipulation.
 Shopping, eating, scrolling—anything to stay busy so they don’t have to face the existential fallout from their misaligned lives.

 They spend their days complaining about those who seem to control their fate, all while failing to take responsibility for the state of their own lives.

 If you’re here reading this, then you’re probably not a Zombie.
 More likely you’re the Seeker (our second archetype).

 You despise mediocrity and can’t stand the status quo.

 We’ll get more into the details of the Seeker shortly.
-We’re not done with the Zombies yet.
+We’re not quite done with the Zombies yet.

 That’s why it’s good to understand Zombies, even though you probably identify as a Seeker.
 Plus, most of the people you interact with on a daily basis spend the majority of their existence on this end of the spectrum.

 If these archetypes are constellations of attitudes, beliefs, and behaviors all existing along a spectrum, then the Zombie state of mind is a fear based mode of survival, characterized by a low capacity to cope with whatever internal or external forces are making life feel uncomfortable.

 Zombies use up most of their bandwidth trying to avoid or move away from what they fear or find uncomfortable.

 Here’s an example: